Truth & Reconciliation

 We recognize with humility that the process of Truth and Reconciliation is one that takes time.
 We will learn from our mistakes and pursue a mutually respectful relationship.
 Acknowledging the land on which we live and the truth about the history is an important beginning to this relationship.

+A large part of Truth and Reconciliation is a commitment to respectful learning.
+Learning is a journey, it doesn’t happen overnight, and sometimes it’s hard to find a place to start.
 The following resources are provided for those seeking to learn more about Canada’s Indigenous history and our journey toward reconciliation.

 - Urban Aboriginal Voices Society